Dealing With Job Loss

 Explore Your Options

 Get more education or training.
 Now might be the perfect time to return to school to upgrade your skills or retrain for different work.
+Why not Examine the Options and find out.

 Get free, expert advice.
 Contact the Alberta Career Information Hotline for advice and referrals.